cobratbq/goutils/README.md

 # GoUtils

 Common utilities for Go.
+The boundary to inclusion is that these utilities work on a single type and rely only on the Go standard library.

 The _goutils_ module provides common operations that typically operate on a single type or within a single package.
-These are all simple sequences of logical operations that are context-independent and can therefore be captured in an independent module.
+These are all simple sequences of logical operations that are context-independent.
+The module does not rely on any external dependencies.
+Therefore, it provides a minimal threshold to inclusion in any project.

 - `assert` - assertions for quickly testing and guarding conditions.
 - `std` - additional utilities for the standard library.
   - ...
-  - `errors` - provides error handling utils: basic functions, `Context(..)`, `Stacktrace(..)`
+  - `errors` - provides error handling utils: basic functions, `Context(..)`, `Stacktrace(..)`.
+  - `testing` - additional functions for `testing`, useful specifically for writing tests.
   - ...
-- `encoding` - various encodings, grouped by encoded type.
+- `encoding` - various encodings, grouped by encoding-type.

+The goal for these utils is _not_ to provide advanced, best-of-breed implementations or scientifically perfected algorithms.
+In the first place, it is to provide workable solutions, that may be fine-tuned if feasible.
+That way, we can select external dependencies based on highly optimized or highly specialized work.

 ## Don't Repeat Yourself (DRY)